gammann/TroopWebHost/Leaderboard/README.md

 # Troop All-Time Leaderboards

-This code will create a Leaderboard for different stats in your troop (Camping Nights, Hiking Miles, Service Hours, Backpacking Miles, Cycling Miles, Paddling Miles, Merit Badges — each with Scout/Adult and Active/Former/All views)
+This page pulls live and admin-published data straight from your own TroopWebHost site and renders it as leaderboards (Camping Nights, Hiking Miles, Service Hours, Backpacking Miles, Cycling Miles, Paddling Miles, Merit Badges — each with Scout/Adult and Active/Former/All views).

 <img width="421" height="533" alt="image" src="https://github.com/user-attachments/assets/de485f81-6c75-4d15-a3c0-4a85549fcd56" />